 This London-based industrial designer has a unique, contemporary style that shines through in her portfolio website.
 A striking slideshow of her latest work makes up the top strip of her site, containing vibrant, modern images.
 As visitors continue to scroll, they’ll see sleek, colorful pictures of the artist’s designs pieced together into a grid format with corresponding tones that show off her professional style.

-A menu at the top of this industrial design portfolio contains links to About, News and Contact pages, as well as to an online store.
+A menu at the top of this industrial design portfolio contains links to About, News and Contact pages, as well as to an online store, which is all part of a free eCommerce website.
 Allowing visitors the opportunity to purchase pieces directly from her website simplifies the process for those who want to do so.
 The online shop contains quick-view images of each product, with a full description and price listing once you click through.

 18. Rafael Varona